KaiyiPeng/DAGNet-for-bone-marrow-classification/README.md

 "data_dir" is the path where the "bone_marrow_cell_dataset" folder is located.

+Install PyTorch 1.10 or later.
 The command for five-folders cross-validation is

 ```cpp
 python train_5f.py --model=DAGNet --resume=True --cell_list_path='./archive/cell_list'